Mark-Hopkins-at-Williams/research-schemata/README.md

-# Model Probing using Sentence Pair Schema
+# Model Probing Using Sentence Pair Schema

 To evaluate the Berkeley parser on schema file 'pp1.asc', do the following in the Terminal: